AnaCaballero89/mcv-m6-2018-team1/README.md

 | Raül Duaigües |[raulduaigues](https://github.com/raulduaigues)|
 | Yevgeniy Kadranov|[YevKad](https://github.com/YevKad)|

+### Code execution

+Every week's submission will be placed in a different folder called 'weekX', where X is the number of the corresponding week.
+Each of these folders contains a 'main.py' file that can be ran to execute the submitted code.

 ## Week 1: Introduction, DB and Evaluation metrics

 ### Task 1: Segmentation metrics.
 Understand precision & recall